-This dynamic, interactive workshop is designed to develop, enhance and maintain culturally competent and supportive environments on Georgia State University’s campus for GSM (Gender & Sexuality Minority) individuals, as well as heterosexual, cisgender and other people who care about diversity, equality and inclusion.
+This is a dynamic and interactive workshop designed to develop, enhance and maintain culturally competent and supportive environments on Georgia State University’s campus for Gender and Sexuality Minorities (GSM), as well as heterosexual, cisgender and other people who are interested in diversity, equality and inclusion.
 Additionally, Safe Zone establishes an identifiable network of individuals who can provide support, information and a safe place for GSM persons within the campus community.
-Those who have committed to being Safe Zone allies indicate that bigotry and discrimination, specifically pertaining to members of the GSM community, are not tolerated.
+Those who have committed to being safe zone allies indicate that bigotry and discrimination, specifically pertaining to members of the GSM community, are not tolerated.
 Safe Zone presentations can be adapted to meet the particular needs of classes, organizations or campus entities.

-- Identify and comprehend core terminology of GSM and their intersecting identities.
+- Identify and comprehend core terminology of the GSM community.

-- Identify multiple ways of successful ally-ship for intersecting identities of GSM.
+- Identify multiple ways of being a successful ally for the GSM community.

-- Identify how gender and sexuality are socially constructed and proper techniques for abolishing identified social constructs.
+- Identify how gender and sexuality are socially constructed.

-- Identify mental health issues experienced by GSM and resources available to combat these issues.
+- Identify mental health issues experienced by GSM and resources available.

 This workshop is designed to develop, enhance and maintain culturally competent and supportive environments on Georgia State University’s campuses for the Trans and Gender Non-Conforming (TGNC) community as well as allies who are interested in diversity, equality and inclusion.
 TRANSformation establishes an identifiable network of individuals who can provide support, information and a safe place for TGNC persons within the campus community.
 Those who are committed to being TGNC allies indicate that bigotry and discrimination, specifically pertaining to members of the TGNC community, are not tolerated.